 M.F.A.
 DEGREE REQUIREMENTS AND COURSES

-he M.F.A. degree in Documentary Production and Studies is designed to allow for 3-year completion, with course work beginning in the fall semester.
-Students must successfully complete a minimum of 60 semester hours: 36 hours of required courses, including 6 hours of MFA colloquium; 6 hours of prescribed electives; 12 hours of electives; and 6 hours of thesis.
+The M.F.A. degree in Documentary Production and Studies is designed to allow for 3-year completion, with course work beginning in the fall semester.
+Students must successfully complete a minimum of 60 semester hours: 36 hours of required courses, including 6 hours of M.F.A. colloquium; 6 hours of prescribed electives; 12 hours of electives; and 6 hours of thesis.

 The degree culminates in a final documentary thesis production, accompanied by a substantial written thesis.
 The thesis should illustrate the student's ability to successfully execute professional-level production work of high quality.
 Additionally, the thesis should demonstrate the student's knowledge of production techniques and historical/theoretical perspectives.

 Sample Courses (see the course catalog for course descriptions and exact availability):